top of page

 What fundraising opportunities exist for BRSDS?

 You may order a beautiful hand thrown pottery mug by Rick Shireman with the BRSDS logo embossed on it with proceeds going to the Duard and Elizabeth Lee Barnes Scholarship Fund.
-You may sponsor a dance on the ball with those funds also benefitting the scholarship fund.
+You may sponsor a dance on the ball with those funds also benefiting the scholarship fund.
 Merchandise sales as well as the funds raised from the silent auction during the week will go to help defray the cost of Grandview Ballroom.
 Please be looking for unique

 What is the cancellation policy for BRSDS?